wrode/Blog/_posts/2016-05-29-Blockchain.md

     picture of two people claiming that they own an apartment.
 Picture of an apartment door.
 Door number can be reference to planet money podcast.

 There needs to be some sort of way that society agrees upon who owns what.
 One single source of the "truth".
 This is usually solved by one central authority documenting the state of things.

-- A goverment will document who owns which real estate.
+- Some form of government will document who owns which real estate.
 - A bank will dokument the balance of account holders.
 - A central bank will document the balance of the banks.